Mauler125/r5sdk/README.md

 # Description

- * Development package to be used for the 'Apex Legends' Source Engine.
+ * Source Engine development package to be used for the game 'Apex Legends'.

 ## Instructions